upgradingdave/camunda-8-tasklist-extra/README.md

 ./mvnw spring-boot:run
 ```

-Then browse to [http://localhost:8087/swagger-ui/index.html](http://localhost:8087/swagger-ui/index.html) to see api rest endpoints available
+Then browse to [http://localhost:8087/swagger-ui/index.html](http://localhost:8087/swagger-ui/index.html) to see available
+rest api endpoints

+# Sample ReactJs Front End

+This project includes a sample front end written in ReactJs with NodeJS v18.5.0 (npm v8.12.1) and uses [Carbon](https://github.com/carbon-design-system/carbon) for css styling.

+See [src/main/js/README.md](src/main/js/README.md) for more details on how to build and run the ReactJs App.